gin66/FastAccelStepper/extras/doc/n_axes_whitepaper.md

   the axis that does not reverse): `R_i` includes the next blocks, so `P_i` may stay high

-A 90° corner where X continues and Y reverses: `P_x` may stay high, `P_y = 0`.
-Linear would have zeroed the binder, hence both.
-Overshoot is faster here, and the path through the vertex flattens, bounded by `overshoot_max`.
+A 90° corner where X continues and Y reverses with `|Δ_y| =
+|Δ_x|` (F6): `P_x` may stay high, `P_y = 0`.
+Linear treats that
+tied reversal as a hard stop, so both axes are at 0, and Overshoot is faster.
+A strictly shorter slave reversal does not stop Linear (§8.5).
+The path through the Overshoot vertex flattens, bounded by `overshoot_max`.
 Y’s DIR pauses are a split of Y’s own last step (§4.4).
 X keeps the steps already planned across those ticks.

 A 90° corner of an axis-aligned square: the “continuing” axis of the next side was idle (`Δ = 0`), so both `P` are